Favio33/API_Big_Data/README.md

 API (List and Insert Rows)
 - First run pip install -r requirements.txt
 - Set up your profile configuration in Google Cloud SDK to connect to the database; and set up .env credentials for database connection
-- Run locally the main.py and use postman or a web to request the API
+- Run main.py locally and use postman or a web to request the API
   - List Rows: http://127.0.0.1:5000/api/db/<table_name>/<num_rows>
   - Insert Rows: http://127.0.0.1:5000/api/db/bulkInsert/<table_name> - Body must be considerar all the columns for each register and focus on FK!